Museum of Mexico City: Museum of Mexico City

 From the end of the 19th century and through most of the 20th century, this part of Mexico City suffered a severe decline.
 This house was adapted to rent space to lower-class tenants and by end of the 1950s had become tenements, in spite of the fact that it had been declared a national monument in 1931.
 In 1960, the Mexico City government acquired the building from the descendants of the Counts of Santiago de Calimaya in 1960.
 The City decided to convert this building into a museum.
-It hired architect Pedro Ramirez Vazques to remodel it, converting the old rooms into exhibition halls.
+It hired architect Pedro Ramírez Vázquez to remodel it, converting the old rooms into exhibition halls.
 In 1964, the Museum of Mexico City was inaugurated, focusing on what Mexico City was and what Mexico City hoped to be.
 However, by 1992, the Museum was in disarray.
 The museum closed and there were plans to convert it into lodging for guests of the city, but this never came to pass.
-In 1997, the Museum was reorganized and reopened dedicated to exhibitions about Mexico City's past, present and future, working in cooperation with the Museo Nacional de Antropología, the Museo de Arte Moderno the Museo de Virreinato and the Galería de Historia.
+In 1997, the Museum was reorganized and reopened dedicated to exhibitions about Mexico City's past, present and future, working in cooperation with the Museo Nacional de Antropología, the Museo de Arte Moderno the Museo de Virreinato and the Museo del Caracol.

 It has 26 rooms covering the evolution of Mexico City from Aztec times to the present.
 The permanent collection is divided into the following periods of time: the pre-Hispanic period, the colonial period (16th to 18th century), the 19th century and the 20th century.
 The pre-Hispanic room, decorated by the painter Ana Ugalde and others, contains objects such as metates (flat stones for grinding corn), jars, bowls, urns, incense burners as well as Aztec codices, maps and other objects showing the everyday life of people in the Mexican highlands of this time period.
 The colonial-era, 19th and 20th century rooms also contain everyday items from these time periods such as furniture, desks, tables, vases, and jars as well as arts such as sculptures and paintings.